Zhihao-Huang/scPioneer/README.md

->scPioneer is a R package for preprocessing and visualization of scRNA-seq data friendly.
+>ScPioneer is a R package for preprocessing and visualization of scRNA-seq data friendly.

 Install required packages:
 ```